ionos-cloud/crossplane-provider-ionoscloud/docs/api/database-as-a-service/postgresdatabase.md

 reference on every reconcile.
 							* possible values: "Always";"IfNotPresent"
 * `name` (string)
-	* description: The databasename of a given database.
+	* description: The database name.

-Database credentials - either set directly, or as secret/path/env
 * `owner` (object)
 	* description: The name of the role owning a given database.
 	* properties: